RP Check

 For family members and guardians

-When a Behaviour Support Practitioner reviews a psychotropic medication your relative is taking, they aren't second- guessing the prescriber's clinical decision.
-They're checking a separate question: whether, given the documented purpose of the medication, it counts as a regulated restrictive practice under the NDIS framework — and if so, whether the authorisation, behaviour support plan, and reduction strategy required by the framework are all in place.
+When a Behaviour Support Practitioner reviews a psychotropic medication your relative has been prescribed, they are not second-guessing the prescriber's clinical decision.
+They are checking a separate question: whether, given the documented purpose recorded by the prescriber, the medication counts as a regulated restrictive practice under the NDIS framework — and, if so, whether the authorisation, behaviour support plan, and reduction strategy required by the framework are in place.
 The medication keeps doing what the prescriber prescribed it for; the BSP is making sure the surrounding paperwork and safeguards exist.

 For prescribers